-The Coach House practice occupies a detached building close to the retail centre of Wrexham.
+The Bistre Dental practice occupies a terraced building close to the retail centre of Buckley.

-The practice had designated car parking available for patients to use.
 The front exterior of the building appeared well maintained and the practice was signposted.
 The interior of the building is light, clean and bright and there is a warm and friendly atmosphere.

-There was access to the practice for people who use wheelchairs or those with significant mobility difficulties.
+There was access to the practice, ground floor only, for people who use wheelchairs or those with significant mobility difficulties.